 Being an eco-conscious boater can seem overwhelming in the beginning, but it doesn’t have to be.
 You don’t need to spend a lot of money or have fancy equipment to start making a difference.
 Simply being mindful of the world around you and implementing a few small changes in your daily routine can have a wide-reaching impact.

-Just like collective drops of water come together to make an ocean – if we all do our small part, we can preserve our planet for future generation of boaters to enjoy.
+Just like collective drops of water come together to make an ocean – if we all do our small part, we can preserve our planet for the future generations of boaters to enjoy.

 Eco-Conscious Habits At The Dock